Australia and Vanuatu to negotiate security treaty | New Country 923

 Turnbull said he and Salwai had reinforced their commitment to a deep and enduring economic and security partnership.

-A Vanuatu government spokesman did not immediately respond to a request for comment on Monday.
+A Vanuatu government spokesman did not immediately respond to a request for comment Monday.

-In May, China and Vanuatu denied media reports that the Chinese had approached the former joint British-French colony, population 280,000, about building a permanent military presence in the South Pacific.
+In May, China and Vanuatu denied media reports that the Chinese had approached the former joint British-French colony, which has a population of 280,000, about building a permanent military presence in the South Pacific.

-Australia stepped into that project after the Solomons government signed a contract with the Chinese telecommunications giant Huawei in 2017 to build a cable to the Sydney broadband hub.
+Australia stepped into that project after the Solomons’ government signed a contract with Chinese telecommunications giant Huawei in 2017 to build a cable to the Sydney broadband hub.
 The Solomons consequently scrapped the Huawei deal.